 - Data Sciences

 Five participants will be selected from applications that are submitted.
-The application process is altered this year due to the COVID-19 Coronavirus situation.
+The application process is altered this year due to the COVID-19 pandemic.

-The eligibility criteria for VA K-TUTOR includes the following:
+The eligibility criteria for VA K-TUTOR include the following:

-- Full-time undergraduate college student in good academic standing at UVA School of Engineering, Department of Bio-Medical Engineering, Departments of Biology, and Virginia Tech School of Engineering
+- Must be a full-time undergraduate college student in good academic standing at UVA School of Engineering and Applied Sciences, or College of Arts and Sciences, or Virginia Tech School of Engineering

-- US. citizen or hold a permanent resident visa
+- Must be a US citizen or hold a permanent resident visa

-- Submit the online application and supporting materials by the application deadline
+- Submission of the online application and supporting materials by the application deadline

-The VA K-TUTOR program id fully dedicated to promoting diversity in STEM education and promotes participation of all eligible candidates as outlined in the University of Virginia Commitment to Diversity.
+The VA K-TUTOR program is fully dedicated to promoting diversity in STEM education and promoting the participation of all eligible candidates as outlined in the University of Virginia Commitment to Diversity.